 Variable Universal Life:

-Investment options vary by asset classes and sectors and risk tolerance, allowing policyholders more complete control over how cash value is invested.
+Investment options vary by asset classes, sectors, and risk tolerance, allowing policyholders more complete control over how cash value is invested.

 The most significant difference between IUL and VUL is that VUL offers more upside potential, but VUL policies are also exposed to downside risk.

-If selected investments do not perform well, cash value can decrease, which can lead to an increase in the amount of premium needed to keep coverage in place.
+If selected investments do not perform well, cash value can decrease, which can increase the premium needed to keep coverage in place.

 Available Life Insurance Riders